HyagoOliveira/InputSystem/README.md

 If you wish to use the Sprites from **Free Prompts Pack**, just copy and paste to your project Default Sprite Assets path any file from the folder [UITK Sprite Assets](/SpriteAssets/UITK) (if using UITK) or [TMP Sprite Assets](/SpriteAssets/TMP) (if using TMP).

- **You don't need to configure any of Free Prompts Pack TMP Sprite Assets**.
-They are already all set to use and its sprites are on the [Sprites Sheets folder](/Sprites/) (you don't need to copy any file from this folder to your project).
+ **You don't need to configure any of Free Prompts Pack Sprite Assets**.
+They are already all set to use and its sprites are on the [Sprites folder](/Sprites/) (you don't need to copy any file from this folder to your project).

- >> **Note**: When using Sprite Assets inside a Ressource folder, you don't need to place there the Sprite Atlas Texture.
+ > **Note**: when using Sprite Assets inside a Ressource folder, you don't need to place there the Sprite Atlas Texture, just the Sprite Asset.

-## Showing Input Sprites using TMP
+## Showing Input Sprites

+### Using UITK

+Place a [SpriteUITK](/Runtime/SpriteTexts/SpriteUITK.cs) component into the same GameObject containing a **UI Document**.
+In the Source Asset, put one or more Labels using one or more key worlds (like ```{input}```) where the Sprite Tags will be placed.
+Next, set the **Input Sprite Tags** dictionary (section after next), using the key worlds as its keys.
+At runtime, all key worlds will be replaced by the Sprite Tag associated to it.

+### Using TMP

-Place a [SpriteTMP](/Runtime/SpriteTexts/SpriteTMP.cs) component into the same GameObject containing a **TextMeshPro** and edit its text field, placing one or more key worlds (like ```{input}```) where Sprite Tags will be placed.
-Next, set the **Input Sprite Tags** dictionary, using the key worlds as its keys.
+Place a [SpriteTMP](/Runtime/SpriteTexts/SpriteTMP.cs) component into the same GameObject containing a **TextMeshPro** and edit its text field, placing one or more key worlds (like ```{input}```) where the Sprite Tags will be placed.
+Next, set the **Input Sprite Tags** dictionary (next section), using the key worlds as its keys.
 At runtime, all key worlds will be replaced by the Sprite Tag associated to it.

 ### Show Inputs from Input Action Assets